 Conference of Speakers of the European Union Parliaments (EUSC)

 The Bundestag is also planning three committee conferences, which will address cross-cutting interdepartmental issues and tie into the Europe 2020 agenda by focusing on the priorities of the Commission and of the Federal Government programme for the Council presidency.
 There will also be meetings with high-ranking representatives of the European Commission and the European Parliament.
 The German Presidency of the Council of the EU in 2020 coincides with the German Presidency of the Council of Europe.
-For this reason, during Germany’s Presidency of the EU council, the Bundestag will also be hosting the meeting of the Standing Committee of the Parliamentary Assembly of the Council of Europe on 29 and 30 November 2020.
+For this reason, during Germany’s Presidency of the EU council, the Bundestag will also be hosting the meeting of the Standing Committee of the Parliamentary Assembly of the Council of Europe.